JVT038/MetaTube/README.md

 Additionally, you can set the following environment variables:
 Name | Description | Default value
 ---|---|---
-Port|Set the port on which the MetaTube server will be available|5000 Host|Set the address on which the MetaTube server will run | 127.0.0.1 Debug|Whether to enable debug mode or not | False Database_url | The URL to your Database.
+PORT|Set the port on which the MetaTube server will be available|5000 HOST|Set the address on which the MetaTube server will run | 127.0.0.1 DEBUG|Whether to enable debug mode or not | False DATABASE_URL | The URL to your Database.
 Currently only SQLite3 is supported. | sqlite:///app.db
 ```bash
 # On Windows 10, you can set an environment variable like this:
 $ set ENVIRONMENT_VARIABLE = Value